PTA

 Parental Guidance

 Parental Guidance is another useful website written by members of the Careers Writers Association.
 The Association consists of highly experienced careers writers of articles, books and web-based materials for the 14-25 age group.
 Many are also experienced and qualified careers advisers who have worked in schools, colleges and universities in the UK as well as overseas.
-Do visit the Find a careers writer pages for more details including special writing interests, and the wide range organisations who have commissioned our work.

 The most important thing you can offer is the knowledge of where to find the right information, so you can do the research into their options together.